Bristol Temple Quarter Enterprise Zone

 Bristol Temple Quarter Enterprise Zone is an enterprise zone in Bristol, England, focused on creative, high-tech and low-carbon industries.
 Covering an area of 70 ha, it is based around Bristol Temple Meads railway station, which is being redeveloped by Network Rail.
 It also contains the area around the existing Temple Quay development, and the Silverthorne Lane and Avon Riverside areas.
-It includes the site of the planned Bristol Arena, and the site of the University of Bristol's planned Temple Quarter Campus.
+It includes the site of the planned Bristol Arena, and the site of the University of Bristol's Temple Quarter Enterprise Campus.

 Establishment

 The creation of the zone was announced by Chancellor George Osborne in the Budget of March 2011, and it was launched in 2012.
 The zone offers streamlined planning controls and reduced business rates.
 Rates generated by the zone are channelled to five other areas in the region, designated Enterprise Areas.
 These are Avonmouth (focusing on manufacturing and distribution), Bath (media and publishing), Emersons Green including Bristol and Bath Science Park, Filton (high-tech) and Weston-super-Mare (business services).
 Development of the enterprise zone is coordinated by West of England Local Enterprise Partnership, Bristol City Council, the Homes and Communities Agency (HCA) and Network Rail.